 The tallest natural point in Singapore, Bukit Timah Hill, is only 164 meters high.

-There are over 3000 kilometres of roads in Singapore.
+There are over 3000 kilometers of roads in Singapore.

 The official languages of Singapore are English, Mandarin, Malay and Tamil.
 A fifth local lingo, Singlish is also widely spoken by locals.